chandni-s/team08-Matplotlib/README.md

-# team08-Project
+# Deliverable 1
-go into docs folder and open index.html in any browser to see website report.
+1. Go into docs folder
+2. Open index.html in any browser to see website report.